About us

 The Academic Network for Global Education

-ANGEL, the Academic Network for Global Education and Learning was established in 2017 through close cooperation between Global Education Network of Europe (GENE) and the Development Education Research Centre (DERC) at the UCL Institute of Education, (UK) and with the University of Bamberg (Germany), the University of Oulu (Finland) and the University of Bologna.
+ANGEL, the Academic Network for Global Education and Learning was established in 2017 through close cooperation between Global Education Network of Europe (GENE) and the Development Education Research Centre (DERC) at the UCL Institute of Education, (UK) and with the University of Bamberg (Germany), the University of Oulu (Finland) and the UNESCO Chair in Global Citizenship Education of the University of Bologna.

 ANGEL aims to establish and reinforce relationships among scholars and academic institutions working in Global Education and related areas.
 It also wishes to create and strengthen links between researchers and policymakers to enable research-informed policymaking.